 Oh hey!
 Remember I mentioned last week about my garden and how I transformed it into a bee garden plus vegetable garden?
 Well, I have been rewarded with peppers!
 A couple anyway.
 Four specifically.
 And they all went into this dish.
 More will be on the way shortly, once I construct a wall/gate to keep out whatever critter is ravaging it.
 But until then, I can finally give you one glorious dish to come from my garden.
 Sausage and Peppers.

 So what makes my sausage and peppers different?
 First, the sausage.
 Pretty straightforward really, I used chicken sausage with apple and it gave the most unexpected hit of fantastic sweetness.
 The peppers brought their own sweetness in that cooked-bell-pepper way they do, but the apple …oh man, THAT was unexpectedly perfect.

 So that’s it folks.
+Best Ever Sweet Sausage and Peppers.
 Easy dinner or part of your Sunday family feast.
 This recipe rocks awesome- it’s easy, approachable, and SO delicious.
 Give it a try, add it to the rotation, and lemme know what you think!

 - 1 Tbs extra virgin olive oil

 - 2 12 oz pkgs chicken sausage links with apple (I used Aidells brand but there are several varieties in US grocery markets such as Al Fresco, Johnsonville, and Applegate), sliced into 1-inch slices

 - 3 green bell peppers seeded and sliced into 1/2-inch slivers

 - 1 red bell pepper seeded and sliced into 1/2-inch slivers